vdhamer/Photo-Club-Hub/.github/README.md

 ### Level 2.
 Adding Members

+`Level 2` requires providing a list of the names of current (and maybe former) club members as a text file with a specific format.
+This file can be stored anywhere you like as long as it can be read via a web address (URL).
+For example, you can store it in the Media section of your club’s Wordpress web site.
+With `Level 2`, the membership lists shows up on the Portfolios screen.
+Fotogroep Anders in the Netherlands is an example of a `Level 2` club.
+We are currently simplifying `Level 2` support.

 <details><Summary>Level 2 details (click to expand)</Summary>

 </details>

 ### Level 3.
 Adding Images

+`Level 3` requires providing links to the online images in member portfolios.
+Fotogroep Waalre in the Netherlands is an example of `Level 3` club: you can view their portfolios via the Portfolios screen.
+Because a club with, for example, 20 members will have hundreds of images, we have a way to automate generate portfolios using Lightroom (instructions on how this works will be provided later).

 <details><Summary>Level 3 details (click to expand)</Summary>